rishabhshah13/ai-tour-guide/Readme.md

 - Configure continuous integration (CI) pipelines using tools like Jenkins or GitHub Actions.
 - Prepare for continuous deployment (CD) to ensure seamless updates.

-#### Week 11: Final Testing and Debugging
+#### Week 11-12: Final Testing and Documentation
 - Conduct end-to-end testing to ensure all features work as expected.
-- Debug and fix any issues identified during testing.
-- Optimize performance and scalability of the application.

-#### Week 12: Launch and Post-Launch Activities
-- Deploy the application to the production environment.
 - Monitor application performance and user feedback.
-- Plan and implement post-launch updates and improvements.
+- Make Detailed documentation about the project